 College entry-level competencies in English and computational skills.
-Completion of: WR 115, RD 115, MTH 20 or placement into: WR 121, no reading required, MTH 60.
+Completion of: WR 115 or IRW 115 or equivalent placement.
+Placement into MTH 65.

 Sequence shown is a recommended plan for full-time enrollment.
 Scheduling requirements may prevent all courses from being offered every term.
 Students must meet with an academic advisor to map their specific degree plan.